 - be able to engage with people in an increasingly globalised, rapidly changing world.

-The IB Diploma Program is made up of 2 components – 6 academic subjects and the Core, which includes a theory of knowledge unit that develops critical thinking, an extended essay, and Creativity, Activity and Service (CAS) which is a set of informally assessed activities whereby students develop personal and interpersonal skills through learning experiences, including creativity, physical activity and voluntary services.
+The IB Diploma Programme is made up of two components – six academic subjects, and the Core, which includes a Theory of Knowledge (TOK) unit that develops critical thinking, an extended essay, and Creativity, Activity and Service (CAS) which is a set of informally assessed activities whereby students develop personal and interpersonal skills through learning experiences, including creativity, physical activity and voluntary services.

 The highest possible IB score is 45, this converts into an ATAR of 99.95.